the bizarre world of the true crime youtube influencers

-“Murder is messy, bloody, devastating and ugly in reality.
-Victim’s deserve to be honoured in their death and not seen as entertainment value or something to be capitalised on” -- Laura Richards, psychologist and founder of the Real Crime Profile podcast
+“Murder is messy, bloody, devastating, and ugly in reality.
+Victim’s deserve to be honored in their death and not seen as entertainment value or something to be capitalized on” — Laura Richards, psychologist and founder of the Real Crime Profile podcast

 Georgia refutes the cynical interpretation that it’s all about brand-building and nothing else.
 She tells me that her fascination with true crime dates back to a youth spent as a voracious reader.
 “By the age of 10 I’d already exhausted everything I could get my hands on, so my dad got me out some of his old murder mystery books [from his teenage years] and I think that’s where it really started.
 My nan was also really into serial killers, so I’d raid her bookshelves and read all of hers, too.
 It’s not something that’s ever scared me, but I’ve always had this intense fascination”.

 But Georgia is keen to stress that it’s not about the numbers.
-It’s still a passion, she says, a creative outlet that has kept her going during the greyer moments of the last few years, even assuring me that she doesn’t care if “one or 100,000 people watch”.
-Though you wonder if the figures did drop off a cliff, just how long she’d keep putting in the punishing hours required to fulfil her self-imposed weekly deadline.
+It’s still a passion, she says, a creative outlet that has kept her going during the grayer moments of the last few years, even assuring me that she doesn’t care if “one or 100,000 people watch.”
+Though you wonder if the figures did drop off a cliff, just how long she’d keep putting in the punishing hours required to fulfill her self-imposed weekly deadline.

 What does separate her from some of her lifestyle-cum-crime competitors is the depth of work that goes into the videos, something else she’s keen to highlight during our correspondence. “[They] can take me anywhere from a week to a month to prepare, I always want to make sure I can include as much accurate information as possible.
 If the case is more than a decade old, I’ll go through newspaper archives and read the books”.

 "Gore doesn’t bother me though.
-I’m very desensitised to it -- I always said if I was smarter, I’d be either a surgeon or a pathologist” -- Georgia Marie
+I’m very desensitized to it — I always said if I was smarter, I’d be either a surgeon or a pathologist” — Georgia Marie

 It’s obvious that Georgia operates in good faith, even if it’s not something you can confidently claim for every YouTuber operating in the same sphere.
 Still, it’s hard to shake the vague sense of concern, not a personal criticism, but a comment on the vagaries of the medium itself.
-“In real life there isn’t the gloss, polish and veneer we see on our screens," Laura explains.
-“Murder is messy, bloody, devastating and ugly in reality.
-Victim’s deserve to be honoured in their death and not seen as entertainment value or something to be capitalised on."
+“In real life there isn’t the gloss, polish, and veneer we see on our screens," Laura explains.
+“Murder is messy, bloody, devastating, and ugly in reality.
+Victim’s deserve to be honored in their death and not seen as entertainment value or something to be capitalized on."